 III.1.
 Eligible applicants: Applications may be submitted by public and private non-profit organizations meeting the provisions described in Internal Revenue Code section 26 U.S.C.
 501(c)(3).

-(b) Technical Eligibility: All proposals must comply with the following: directly address theme and focus on eligible countries.
-Failure will result in your proposal being declared technically ineligible and given no further consideration in the review process.
+(b) Technical Eligibility: In addition to the requirements outlined in the Proposal Submission Instructions (PSI) technical format and instructions document, all proposals must comply with the following or they will result in your proposal being declared technically ineligible and given no further consideration in the review process.

 IV.
 Application and Submission Information

 Please read the complete announcement before sending inquiries or submitting proposals.
 Once the RFGP deadline has passed, Bureau staff may not discuss this competition with applicants until the proposal review process has been completed.

 IV.1 Contact Information to Request an Application Package: Please contact the Office of Citizen Exchanges, ECA/PE/C, Room 220, U.S. Department of State, SA-44, 301 4th Street, SW., Washington, DC, 20547, tel.: 202-453-8163; fax: 202-453-8168; or e-mail email@example.com to request a Solicitation Package.
 Please refer to the Funding Opportunity Number (ECA/PE/C/WHA-EAP-06-34) located at the top of this announcement when making your request.
 Alternatively, an electronic application package may be obtained from grants.gov.
 Please see section IV.3F for further information.

 The Solicitation Package contains the Proposal Submission Instruction (PSI) document that consists of required application forms, and standard guidelines for proposal preparation.

 Please specify the Bureau Program Officer listed for each region and theme above and refer to the Funding Opportunity Number (ECA/PE/C/WHA-EAP-06-34) located at the top of this announcement on all other inquiries and correspondence.